 What advice would you offer anyone who is about to return to work after having a child?

 It can be tough at first because your colleagues won’t understand when you have to leave the office on the dot for the nursery run, or you have to leave because they’re unwell.
 They also won’t understand how much harder it is for you now to socialise, because it means you will miss bath time / bedtime.
 The best way I found to cope was to focus on the positives.
 By looking at your situation positively and being thankful for everything you have, really does help.
+But there are equally days where it just feels really tough.
+Go easy on yourself.
+You’re doing an amazing job and have so got this.

 What’s the best piece of advice someone gave you about combining motherhood with a job?